MartianGirl/SpecIde/README.md

 # SpecIde

 This is an attempt at writing a ZX Spectrum emulator using SFML for video, audio and user interface.
+The goals I set for myself were:
+- Accuracy.
+The emulator should work as much as possible like a real Spectrum.
+It should be easy to start in full screen mode, without having to select a video mode or care about difficult settings.
+- Simplicity.
+The UI should be as simple as possible, and the emulator should operate only with the function keys as much as possible.
+- Reliability.
+The emulator should never crash.
+- Portability.
+The emulator should be easy to run in different platforms.

 Currently, the emulator is functional and is quite accurate.
 Some of the supported features are: